 Learning how to be a better parent is not only important in good times.
 All families go through difficult patches.
 It is during these challenging times that you will truly find out what makes a good parent.

-The first line of care and most important foundation of a child’s mental health is at home.
-When your child is consistently sad or withdrawn, threatens or tries to hurt themselves, have sudden, overwhelming fears, is uncontrollable or takes risks, or have severe mood swings it is possible that he or she suffers from a mood or behavioral disorder.
+- The first line of care and the most important foundation of a child’s mental health is at home.
+When your child is consistently sad or withdrawn, threatens or tries to hurt themselves, has sudden, overwhelming fears, is uncontrollable or takes risks, or has severe mood swings it is possible that he or she suffers from a mood or behavioral disorder.

-If their behavior suddenly changes or there are signs of alcohol or drug use, a parent must be alert.
-A child with such difficulty to concentrate or stay still that it interferes with their functioning in school or with daily tasks possibly has ADHD.
+- If their behavior suddenly changes or there are signs of alcohol or drug use, a parent must be alert.
+A child with such difficulty concentrating or staying still that it interferes with their functioning in school or with daily tasks possibly has ADHD.

-If you observe any of these patterns, talk to your child to find out what he or she has difficulty with, or if anything is bothering him or her.
-Seek a professional opinion if needed.
+- If you observe any of these patterns, talk to your child to find out what he or she has difficulty with, or if anything is bothering him or her.
+Seek out a family therapist or other professional if needed.

-Try to set your hurt and anger aside for the benefit of the kids and go out of your way to make them feel loved, accepted, valuable, and that they belong in both you and your partner’s lives.
+Try to set your hurt and anger aside for the benefit of the kids and go out of your way to make them feel loved, accepted, and valuable, and that they belong in both your and your partner’s lives.

 - Always strive to be a good example of responsibility and respect.